 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Expressing ideas to others verbally and through sketches and models is an important part of the design process.
 (Grades K - 2) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 - There are many ways to communicate information, such as graphic and electronic means.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Do you agree with this alignment?
+Give feedback on this alignment...
 Thanks for your feedback!

 After this lesson, students should be able to:

 - Identify seven views of a detail drawing.

 - List the important components of a detail drawing.

 - List the paper sizes used for a detail drawing.